 Hill House overlooks the beautiful Towy estuary, where miles of sandy beaches, quiet woodland walks, and even a ruined Norman castle are within walking distance.

 There is broadband internet access, but in the interests of peace and quiet, Hill House is a television and radio free environment... ideal for a real restful holiday break.

 The Grand Suite apartment was originally the living room of the Victorian house.
 This large room on the ground floor has a twelve foot ceiling, an imposing period fireplace and a window seat in the large bay window, plus comfortable chairs from which to admire the view of the village, beaches and castle.There is a shower room/toilet and also a separate kitchen overlooking the rear garden.
-The main room contains a double and a single bed.
+The main room contains a double bed.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Nearest beach||Llansteffan 500 m|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Cardiff 112 km, Nearest railway: Carmathen 12 km|

 |Notes||No pets allowed, No smoking at this property|